-The Trust holds six unlisted investment issued by Warana:
+The Trust holds seven unlisted investment issued by Warana:

 WCFI - Warana is the trustee of the trust.
 The purpose of WCFI holds one asset, a minority position in an eastern European broadband and telecom company that was sold by an absolute return fund in the final stages of its wind down.
-Fees paid or payable to Warana as trustee for the year were \$nil (31 December 2022: \$nil).
-The value of the units in WCFI held by the Trust 31 December 2023 is \$nil (31 December 2022: \$nil).

-Warana Co-Investment Fund I, Warana SP Offshore Fund 2018, Waraana SP Offshore Fund 2019, Waraana SP Offshore Fund 2021, Waraana SP Offshore Fund 2023, and Warana SP USA III-A LLC are the six unlisted investments issued by Warana.
+Warana Co-Investment Fund I, Warana SP Offshore Fund 2018, Warana SP Offshore Fund 2019, Warana SP Offshore Fund 2021, Warana SP Offshore Fund 2023, Warana SP USA III-A LLC, and WSS Kings Offshore LP are the 7 unlisted investments issued by Warana.